developerISP/MRGLoRaNetwork/README.md

 The wonderful people involved in the ROSY project are all students, as they will never stop to learn!

 The young team in electronics, computer science, power management that built up the work is:
-Niccolò Baseggio
+Niccolò Baseggio,
-Davide Dal Bo
+Davide Dal Bo,
-Andrea De Marchi
+Andrea De Marchi,
-Michele Ferrarese
+Michele Ferrarese,
-Massimiliano Granziol
+Massimiliano Granziol,
-Marco Martini
+Marco Martini,
-Silvia Mondin
+Silvia Mondin,
-Federico Peruzzo
+Federico Peruzzo,
-Roberto Pomiato
+Roberto Pomiato,
-Nicolò Rasera
+Nicolò Rasera,
 Nicola Voltarel

 The group is trained and motivated by selfless and great teachers:
-Alessandro Rocco Monteduro
+Alessandro Rocco Monteduro,
-Monica Disarò
+Monica Disarò,
-Eugenio Rossi
+Eugenio Rossi,
 Giorgio Damian

 The project is coordinated by enthusiastic researchers:
-Federico Dallo
+Federico Dallo,
-Daniele Zannoni
+Daniele Zannoni,
-Fabrizio De Blasi
+Fabrizio De Blasi,
-Jacopo Gabrieli
+Jacopo Gabrieli,
 Carlo Barbante

 # When